abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 3. Send a `202 - Accepted` status code in your response to Microsoft Graph.
 If Microsoft Graph doesn't receive a 2xx class code, it will retry resending the notification a number of times.
   > You should send a `202 - Accepted` status code even if the clientState property doesn't match the one submitted with the subscription request.

-Repeat for extra notifications in the request.
+Repeat for other notifications in the request.

 # Additional resources